kizzjs/kizz/README.md

 - Everything is a NPM package

     The plugins and the config/ are all npm packages.
-    And thus you can use your favorite packages via npm.
+    And thus you can use your favorite nodejs packages via npm.
     Simply create package.json and kizz will automatcally install it.

 - Builtin Pandoc / MultiMarkdown Support